-Starting version 3.6, Syncrify can automatically configure firewall
+Starting from version 3.6, Syncrify can automatically configure your firewall

 allowing home/novice users to get up and running in minutes without changing anything in their router.
 This